IshitaB08/2048/README.md

 # 2048
-A reimplementation of the 2048 game.
+A reimplementation of the 2048 game!